clauswilke/dataviz/docs/small_axis_labels.md

 Importantly, we can overdo it and make the labels too big (Figure \@ref(fig:Aus-athletes-big-ugly)).
 Sometimes we need big labels, for example if the figure is meant to be reduced in size, but the various elements of the figure (in particular, label text and plot symbols) need to fit together.
 In Figure \@ref(fig:Aus-athletes-big-ugly), the points used to visualize the data are too small relative to the text.
 Once we fix this issue, the figure becomes acceptable again (Figure \@ref(fig:Aus-athletes-big-good)).

 (ref:Aus-athletes-big-ugly) Percent body fat versus height in male athletes.
 The text elements are fairly large, and their size may be appropriate if the figure is meant to be reproduced at a very small scale.
 However, the figure overall is not balanced; the points are too small relative to the text elements.
+Data source: @Telford-Cunningham-1991

 <div class="figure" style="text-align: center">
 <img src="small_axis_labels_files/figure-html/Aus-athletes-big-ugly-1.png" alt="(ref:Aus-athletes-big-ugly)" width="576" />